 For best results, salt the green tomatoes before pickling them.
-Salting the green tomato slices and letting them sit will draw out excess liquid from the tomatoes, which tends to have a bitter taste.
+Salting the green tomato slices and letting them sit will draw out excess liquid from the tomatoes, which tend to taste bitter.
 Not only will salting the tomatoes give the green tomatoes a better flavor, but it will also make them crisper and allow them to draw in more of the flavors from the brine solution.

 How To Salt Green Tomatoes:

 - Place some tomato slices into the bottom of a bowl in a single layer.
 Sprinkle the tomatoes lightly with salt.
 Add another layer of tomatoes on top and sprinkle those lightly with salt.
 Repeat until all of the tomato slices are salted in the bowl

 - Cover the salted green tomato slices and allow them to sit at room temperature overnight.